Aethaeran/TraktToSonarr/README.md

 # TraktToSonarr
-Synchronize shows from Trakt in Sonarr

-This Python 3 script will allow you to sync Trakt into your Sonarr installation.

-For this to work, you will need to create an API in Trakt using this link : https://trakt.tv/oauth/applications/new ont the ClientId, the Secret ID and the App ID, you can find the last one on your App page it's the last number in the URL ex : https://trakt.tv/oauth/applications/xxxxxx  with xxxxx your App ID

-other thing you might need :
-create a list for your shows, you can use the watchlist, but once you'll have seen all of a show or season, it is removed from the watchlist, this is how Trakt manage it. you also can create another list for the shows you want to be created in sonarr but not searched, I use this for show on Netflix, that way I can see them in the Sonarr calendar, but they're not downloaded.

-This script use Pyton 3.6
+This script uses Python 3.7

-the python librairy you will need to run the script : trakt.py
+This is a companion application to add the highly requested ability to synchronize shows from Trakt.tv lists into a Sonarr installation.

+##Required python libraries:
+trakt.py
 --> pip install trakt.py
 tvdbsimple
 --> pip install tvdbsimple

+##Configuration:

-the first run will create the config file, you will have to edit it to put all Trakt ID, Sonarr URL...
+The first run will create the config file (syncTrakt.conf), you will have to edit it to put in all necessary data.

+Sonarr Section:

+	quality = The quality setting passed to Sonarr you want added shows to be added with. rootDirectory = The main directory you are going to save TraktToSonarr in.
+Defaults to the location it is run from. sonarr_apikey = Your sonarr installations API key.
+Can be found within Sonarr's settings. sonarrUrl = The url for your Sonarr server if not locally hosted.
+	MonitorSpecials = Set to True or False depending on if you want Season 0 (Typically show specials) to be added as monitored.

+IMPORTANT
+To fill out this next section of the configuration file, you will need to create an API in Trakt using this link : https://trakt.tv/oauth/applications/new
+Name it whatever you like,
+set the Redirect URI: to urn:ietf:wg:oauth:2.0:oob After creation, keep the page open, you will need to copy and paste data into their respective places within the configuration file.

+Trakt Section:

+	TraktAppID = This can be found on your app page.
+It's the last number in the URL (ie: in https://trakt.tv/oauth/applications/xxxxxx would mean your TraktAppID is xxxxxx)
+	TraktID = Client ID from app page.
+	TraktSecret = Client Secret from app page. user = The name of the user who's Trakt list you want to sync to Sonarr.
+	TraktWatchList = The name of the list you want to sync to Sonarr.
+(Set to 'watchlist' to just sync your WatchList) ignoreList = This list will be added in Sonarr but not monitored, I use this for shows on Netflix, that way I can see them in the Sonarr calendar, but they won't download.